mohammad-rowshan/Weight-Distribution-of-Polar-Codes/Closed-form Formulas/README.md

 # Polar Code Weight Enumeration

-This MATLAB script computes the weight distribution of polar codes for weights less than twice the minimum distance (\(2 \cdot w_{\text{min}}\)) using group action theory.
+This MATLAB script computes the weight distribution of polar codes for weights less than twice the minimum distance $(2 \cdot w_{\min})$ using group action theory.
 It characterizes codewords based on Type I and Type II structures and provides closed-form enumeration formulas, as described in the referenced works.

 ## Description
 The script calculates the weight distribution of polar codes (or Reed-Muller codes, if configured) by analyzing the information set \( I \).
 It focuses on weights up to \( 2 \cdot w_{\text{min}} \), where \( w_{\text{min}} = 2^{n-r} \) is the minimum distance, determined by the maximum degree \( r \) of monomials in \( I \).
 The script leverages group action theory to count codewords of specific weights efficiently.